 A public authority is defined in section 3 of the ICAC Act and can include:

-In many cases it is quite obvious whether a particular body falls within the definition, for example, the Department of Housing or the Roads and Traffic Authority.
-There is a wide range of other organisations which are also public authorities including state owned corporations, government trading enterprises and local councils.
+In many cases it is quite obvious whether a particular body falls within the definition.
+There is also a wide range of other organisations which are also public authorities including state owned corporations, government trading enterprises and local councils.

 A public official is defined in the ICAC Act as an individual having public official functions or acting in an official capacity.
-Public authority employees and individuals who are members of certain boards such as the Board of RailCorp, for example, would be considered public officials.
+Public authority employees and individuals who are members of NSW Government boards and committees would be considered public officials.
 In some circumstances private contractors and consultants performing services for a public sector organisation could be considered public officials for the purposes of the ICAC Act.
-Public officials also include Ministers, other members of the NSW Parliament, NSW local government councillors and NSW judges and magistrates.
+Public officials also include ministers, other members of the NSW Parliament, NSW local government councillors and NSW judges and magistrates.